 Lilac Pointed Siamese behavior and temperament

 Siamese cats are famous for being affectionate and chatty.
 They are the outspoken extroverts of the cat world!
 They are also very intelligent, and like to seek out sources of mental and physical enrichment.
 If they are kept in an insufficiently stimulating environment, or they don’t get enough company, they can resort to destructive or distressing coping behaviors such as scratching, continuous vocalizing, or pulling their own fur out.
-However, they make excellent companions for owners who are around for most of the day, and available to engage with them a lot.
+However, they make excellent companions for owners who are around for most of the day.
 This clever cat can even be taught to respond to simple cues.

-Some owners report that Siamese cats bond especially closely to one favorite person, and that they are very sensitive to changes, new things in their environment, and the absence of that person.
+Siamese cats bond especially closely to one favorite person, and they are very sensitive to changes.
+They don’t like new things in their environment, or the absence of a person.
 Siamese cats are one of the breeds most recorded as displaying obsessive compulsive behaviors, such as wool sucking.
 So far, no evidence has been found which links any aspects of Siamese cats’ personality to the color of their fur.
-So, lilac Siamese cat behavior is comparable to the rest of the Siamese population.

 Lilac Pointed Siamese health

-Likewise, there’s no evidence at the time of writing that lilac cats have any unique health problems as a result of their color.
+There’s no evidence at the time of writing that lilac cats have any health problems as a result of their color.
 But they are equally prone to the health problems affecting the better known Siamese colors.
 These include:

 - Dental and oral disease.
-As many as 2 in 5 Siamese cats are estimated to be treated for dental problems such as tartar and gum disease over the course of their lifetime.
+As many as 2 in 5 Siamese cats are estimated to be treated for dental problems.
 This could be a result of the pronounced wedge shape of their head, which has forced their teeth to occupy an abnormally small jaw space.

 - Injuries.
 Siamese cats have a long and slender frame which makes them more vulnerable to traumatic injuries than stockier cats.
 They are also more prone to cuts, because they have very little coat protecting their skin.

 - Cancers.
-Siamese cats have a higher rate of cancers than most other cat breeds, and it is ultimately the most common cause of death in the breed.
+Siamese cats have a higher rate of cancers than most other cat breeds.
+It is ultimately the most common cause of death in the breed.

-On the other hand, Siamese cats have an unusually low rate of urinary tract infections, a common kitty ailment in other breeds.
-But overall, they are among the cats most frequently in need of veterinary treatment, and data from one study revealed that they account for more pet insurance claims than any other cat breed.
+On the other hand, Siamese cats have an unusually low rate of urinary tract infections.
+But overall, they are among the cats most frequently in need of veterinary treatment.
+In fact, data from one study revealed that they account for more pet insurance claims than any other cat breed.
 Most lilac pointed Siamese cats ultimately live for 11 to 19 years, and their average lifespan is 14 years.
 However, all types of cats, including Siamese, are increasingly living into their early twenties.

 Finding and raising a lilac point Siamese kitten